IU's software agreement with Microsoft

 will need to be renewed at the end of the contract.

-- UITS will work with LSPs to measure software distribution.
+- UITS will work with IT Pros to measure software distribution.